Bad Teacher (TV series)

+On May 27, 2014, CBS, which had already canceled the show after three episodes, removed it from the schedule.
+However, the remaining episodes later aired as part of a summer burn off in July 2014.

 Plot

 Meredith Davis is divorced from her rich husband, who leaves her with nothing due to a prenuptial agreement that she clearly did not read.
 She moves in with her friend's family, whose stepdaughter Lily inspires her to come up with a plan – become hired as a teacher at Lily's school, Richard Nixon Middle School, meet and marry a rich single father, and return to the extravagant lifestyle to which she was accustomed.
 Using a fake résumé and her feminine charm, she gets Principal Carl Gaines to hire her.
 The faculty includes Joel, a former high school classmate who is now a gym teacher; Irene, a shy fellow teacher who becomes excited to have a new friend; and Ginny, faculty president who resents Meredith and is suspicious of her.
 Although an incompetent teacher, Meredith imparts life lessons to Lily and her friends.